kubernetes/website/docs/concepts/configuration/pod-priority-preemption.md

 pods on N.

-We may consider adding cross node preemption in future versions if we find an algorithm with reasonable performance, but we cannot promise anything at this point.
+We may consider adding cross node preemption in future versions if we find an algorithm with reasonable performance, but we cannot promise anything at this point (It will not be considered a blocker for Beta and GA).